4GeeksAcademy/blog/blog/software-engineer-salary.md

 Of course, these benefits are not without disadvantages.
 The job of a [software engineer](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp) can be demanding.
 Taking this path means that you should be prepared to work long hours in a fast-paced environment.
 This career is competitive, so being able to deal with the pressure is a given.
 If you believe that you can deal with these challenges, then a career in this field may be for you.

+## Where to Find Job Offers for Software Engineers

+You can try finding jobs on a variety of job listing sites.
+The most popular ones are [Linkedin](https://www.linkedin.com/school/4geeksacademy/), Indeed and Glassdoor.
+But you can also search on sites aimed specifically at software engineers, like Gun.io.

+Another way is to go to look for job offers on the recruiting sites of the top companies.
+A good example of this is in the Google job board site.
+Here you can find job postings aimed at entry-level applicants.
+You can also gain access to job postings if you earn a Google Career Certificate.

 ## Beginning a Successful Career in Software Engineering

 By this point, you should have a pretty good idea of the challenges ahead, if you choose a career as a software engineer.
 But where to begin?
 The first step may be searching for a way to reach some kind of certification in this field.
 You could try to earn a bachelor's degree in software engineering, but this may prove too costly.
 Luckily, there are shorter paths that are cheaper and are equally valued in the current job market.